zry656565/jblog/_dev/about/index.md

 <img src="/res/images/monkey.jpg" width="220" height="220" align="right">

 Hello, I'm Jerry Zou, a programmer living in Shanghai.
-As the title of the index page, programming is my destiny as well as my heaven.<br/><br/>
+Programming is my destiny as well as my heaven.<br/><br/>
 I'm studying for a master'degree at **Shanghai Jiao Tong University**.Meanwhile I work for **Microsoft BI** as an intern.<br/><br/>
 My favourite programming language is **javascript**.
 If we have such a same interest, please tell me!(Because none of my friends likes it!
 Alas..) <br/><br/>
 If you have any question, e-mail me: [zry656565@gmail.com](mailto:zry656565@gmail.com)<br/>